AlexMercedCoder/coquitojs-cli/readme.md

 - Supported View Engines ["ejs", "pug", "hbs", "liquid", "nunjucks", "mustache","twig","hamlet"]

 - If you don't need a view engine, just assign false or don't include the property

+- values for auth can be "sql" or "mongo", all other values will be ignored an no auth will be added.

 ## add-mongo